 This is also the month to prune buddleia, Spiraea japonica, tamarisk and hydrangea (Hydrangea paniculata).
 The woody growth made last year should be cut back hard to one or two buds from the old wood.
 If the plant is young, leave some of the strong new growth to build up the plant's framework.

 Once winter-flowering jasmine has finished its display, prune back the flowered shoots by around half, thinning out any overcrowded and crossing over branches at the same time.

 Cut back the summer-pruned extension shoots of wisteria to two or three buds to build up extensive flowering spurs.

-Overgrown climbing honeysuckle will need more drastic pruning.
+Overgrown climbing honeysuckle can be hard pruned now.
 Cut one or two of the main stems back to ground level, then remove any remaining dead or diseased wood.
 It is best to detach branches from their supports, to unravel twining growth and cut the stems cleanly.
 When the pruning is completed, rearrange the branches on the support and tie them in place.

 Deciduous trees and shrubs providing colour:

 Evergreen trees and shrubs providing colour:

 Some cultivars of Daphne